-Deliverable D8.8 provides the communication and dissemination plan for Platone, outlining how Platone communicates and disseminates its activities and results.
-In addition to the communication and dissemination plan, in the second part of the project's duration a detailed elaboration for the commercial exploitation was given with the deliverable "Exploitation and Marketing Plan for the involvement of partners and future customers".
+Deliverable D8.9 provides the communication and dissemination plan for Platone, outlining how Platone communicates and disseminates its activities and results.
+In addition to the communication and dissemination plan, a detailed elaboration for the commercial exploitation was given with the deliverable "Exploitation and Marketing Plan for the involvement of partners and future customers".

-The document is the third edition of four of the communication and dissemination plan for project.
-It summarizes and structures - based on an overall strategy - all running and upcoming communication and dissemination activities according to the development stage of the project for every upcoming project year.
+The document is the fourth and last edition of the communication and dissemination plans for project.
+It summarises and structures - based on an overall strategy - all running and upcoming communication and dissemination activities according to the development stage of the project for every upcoming project year.
 The annual update integrates lessons learned from past and ongoing activities and takes into account all changes and improvements of the Platone project as well as of external circumstances.